Acropora hoeksemai: Distribution

 Acropora hoeksemai is a common species and found over a large range; the Solomans, the Indo-Pacific oceans, Papua New Guinea, Okinawa, Southeast Asia, and Thailand.
 It is native to Australia, Indonesia (found in five regions), Malaysia, Japan, Papua New Guinea, Singapore, Thailand, the Philippines, and the Solomon Islands.
 There is no specific population for the coral, but numbers are known to be decreasing.
 It is easily damaged by disease and bleaching, and is also threatened by being prey to starfish Acanthaster planci, climate change, temperature rises, fishing, infrastructure, and other human activities.
 Some species could be found in Marine Protected Areas.
-It is listed as vulnerable on the IUCN Red List, and also appears on CITES Appendix II.
+It is listed as an endangered species on the IUCN Red List, and also appears on CITES Appendix II.

 Taxonomy

 It was first described by C.C.
 Wallace in 1997 as Acropora hoeksemai in Indonesia.